Table of Contents

 - Has a fiddly miter gauge

 Bosch Power Tools Tablesaw 4100-10 – Runner Up

-- Powerful: 10 in.
-Worksite band saw: features 15 amp circular saw that delivers 4.
-0 max Hp and 3, 650 RPM for the power required for...
+- Powerful: 10 inch Work site band saw: features 15 amp circular saw that delivers 4.0 max Hp and 3,650 RPM for the power required for...

-- Saves space: large cast aluminum top provides increased work space and material support with a 25 in.
-Ripping capacity to cover all typical...
+- Saves space: large cast aluminum top provides increased work space and material support with a 25 inch.
+Ripping capacity to cover all...